tomysshadow/YAMosse/README.md

 As you can see, the timestamps are now in the left column, with the right column being the sounds that are playing at those times.

+## Why are there gaps/missing time periods in Top Ranked mode?

+Sounds that are quieter than the Background Noise Volume (on the Advanced tab) are skipped, which is most clearly visible in the Top Ranked mode where some timestamps will be missing.
+You can set the Background Noise Volume to 0% to scan everything, though the missing time periods will probably just be silence.

 ## Can YAMosse identify words and phrases?

 No, YAMosse does not convert speech into text.
 It can only identify the 521 sound classes that are included in the YAMNet model.
 Speech recognition can already be done with other models like [Whisper,](https://github.com/openai/whisper) so this is out of scope for YAMosse.

 ## I get an error saying "could not find TaskbarLib.tlb," why?

-This file is a requirement of PyTaskbar, one of the dependencies used by YAMosse.
+The TaskbarLib.tlb file is a requirement of PyTaskbar, one of the dependencies used by YAMosse.
 It is included in the root folder of the project, along with this README.
 The TaskbarLib.tlb file must be in your current working directory when you run YAMosse.
 If you run the YAMosse module from outside the project directory, you need to make sure the TaskbarLib.tlb is there.
 Alternatively, you can uninstall PyTaskbar, because it is optional and YAMosse will work without it (but then you won't be able to see the progress of running scans in the taskbar.)

 ## When I run YAMosse, instead of a GUI I get a command line prompt asking "please enter the output file name," why?

 If the GUI fails to load because of a missing dependency, YAMosse will fallback into the command line interface.
-Because in this case no arguments are specified, it will ask for an output filename so it can perform a YAMScan.
+Because no arguments are specified in this case, it will ask for an output filename so it can perform a YAMScan.
 If this is not what you want, it is possible that your download is incomplete (there should be a "gui" folder within the yamosse module) or that your Python install is not properly configured for Tkinter.

 ## How do I enable GPU Acceleration?

 To use GPU Acceleration, you will need to [install NVIDIA CUDA Toolkit and cuDNN.](https://www.digitalocean.com/community/tutorials/install-cuda-cudnn-for-gpu) Note that if you are on Windows, the last version of Tensorflow to support GPU Acceleration is 2.10.0.
 Otherwise, you will need to use Linux or WSL2 in order to get GPU Acceleration.

-I have tested and confirmed that YAMosse is compatible with Tensorflow 2.8.0 and Keras 2.8.0, which will work for this purpose if you want to avoid setting up virtualization, though do note that in this case you will need to install the legacy `keras` module rather than `tf-keras`.
+I have tested and confirmed that YAMosse is compatible with Tensorflow 2.8.0 and Keras 2.8.0, which will work for this purpose if you want to avoid setting up virtualization, though do note that in this case you will need to install the legacy `keras` package rather than `tf-keras`.

-You will know when GPU Acceleration is enabled because "GPU Acceleration Enabled" will appear in the Log textbox whenever you perform a YAMScan.
-If you still can't get GPU Acceleration to be enabled, try running YAMosse with a console using `yamosse_console.py`.
-Then you will be able to see Tensorflow's more verbose log output, which could reveal the problem.
+You will know when GPU Acceleration is enabled and working correctly because "GPU Acceleration Enabled" will appear in the Log textbox whenever you perform a YAMScan.
+If you still can't get GPU Acceleration to work, try running YAMosse with a console by opening `yamosse_console.py`.
+Then you will be able to see Tensorflow's more verbose error logs, which could reveal the problem.

 ## Why does Silence still appear in the results, even though the Background Noise Volume is not set to zero?